 Making white wine

 Our white grapes are picked first, and we leave the freshly-split grapes and the juice together in chilled tanks, to get some flavour from the skins, before we run off the juice and press the skins and the pulp in a large pneumatic press.
 The juice is then left to settle before we start the fermentation.
 Most of this takes place in chilled stainless steel cuves but we also ferment some white in new oak barrels.

 There are cheaper ways to make sparkling wine but the little-known Crémant de Bordeaux has to be made using the traditional method like Champagne.
 Harvesting - in our case, using just Sémillon - is by hand into crates, the grapes whole bunch-pressed and the juice cool fermented.
 The wine is then put into bottle for a second fermentation, leaving a gentle fizz inside.
-Our first Crémant from the 2014 vintage is released in 2016.
+Our first Crémant was from the 2014 vintage.

 Each year we decide in advance which parcels of red will be used for the rosé.
 Bordeaux rosé is often a by-product of making red wine but in warm, dry years the grapes can get too ripe and high in potential alcohol, so some blocks are harvested early for rosé alone.
 It’s produced from red grapes but made like a white wine - the juice is quickly run off for minimal skin contact and then cool fermented.

 The red varieties are the last to ripen and the conditions at harvest time often dictate whether we pick by machine or by hand.
 Both have their advantages but all red grapes are manually checked on our sorting table because, after de-stemming, the whole grape goes into the fermentation tank - skins, pips, the lot.
 Fermentation takes place in stainless steel tanks, followed by further maceration with the skins, and then pressing.